j-cianella/main-protector/README.md

 - GITHUB_APP_WEBHOOK_SECRET - The webhook secret added to the app
 - GITHUB_APP_ID - The app id from the generated app
-- GITHUB_APP_PRIVATE_KEY = The private key as a base64 encoded string
+- GITHUB_APP_PRIVATE_KEY - The private key as a base64 encoded string
 - MAINLINE_BRANCH - Branch to protect, defaulted to 'main'

 ## Webhook

 The GitHub webhook is created at the organization level and is subscribed to "Respositories" events.
+A webhook secret is used to validate that the message is coming from GitHub.

 ## Infrastructure